Shwetank8/AegisChat-frontend/README.md

 - 🔒 **End-to-End Encryption (E2EE)** using AES via `crypto-js`
 - ⚡ Real-time chat powered by **Socket.IO**
 - 🏠 Create or join private chat rooms with unique IDs
-- 💬 Persistent encrypted message history (stored in backend memory)
+- 💬 Persistent encrypted message history using redis
 - 🧑‍💻 Simple and clean UI with React Hooks
 - 📱 Fully **responsive** and mobile-friendly layout
 - 🔁 Reconnects automatically if disconnected